 Buy Basics in Bulk

 If there is one item of clothing that every child needs, it’s basics like t-shirts and socks.
 These are the items that are worn most often and tend to wear out quickly—which means they need replacing often as well.
-To save money in the long run, try buying basics like these in bulk from discount retailers like Walmart or Target (or online sites such as Amazon).
+To save money in the long run, buy basics like these in bulk from discount retailers like Walmart or Target (or online sites like Amazon).
 This way, you’ll get more bang for your buck and won’t have to buy replacements as often!

 Reusing clothes is a great way to save cash too.
 Should you have a large family, pass down clothing that is still in good wearable condition to siblings.
 It seems that we often sell our kiddies good clothes on to others, but reusing them within the parameters of your own family is a great way to save money.